fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 The _Adaptive Load Scheduler_ adjusts the accepted token rate based on the deviation of the input signal from the setpoint.
 Deprecated: v3.0.0.
-Use _AIMD Load Scheduler_ instead.
+Use `AIMDLoadScheduler` instead.

 <dl>
 <dt>dry_run</dt>